-The Board of Directors arranged an annual self-evaluation session for individual, group, and subcommittees evaluation to permit the Directors to reconsider the past works, problems, and difficulties that each faced during the past year to understand the need to improve or correct to increase the work performance by evaluation the result of work in aggregate view, by using evaluation guidelines recommended by the Stock Exchange of Thailand, but readjusted the format slightly to best suit the Company's business environment and use the evaluation result - in chart format - to review and revise, so as to increase work efficiency.
+The Board of Directors arranged an annual self-evaluation session for individual, group, and sub-committees evaluation to permit the Directors to reconsider the past works, problems, and difficulties that each faced during the past year to understand the need to improve or correct to increase the work performance by evaluation the result of work in aggregate view, by using evaluation guidelines recommended by the Stock Exchange of Thailand, but readjusted the format slightly to best suit the Company's business environment and use the evaluation result - in chart format - to review and revise, so as to increase work efficiency.

 With this, The assessment as referred to 6 topics, such as the structure and qualifications of the Board of Directors, duty and responsibility of the Board of Directors, the Board of Directors' meeting, performance of Directors, relationships with the management, self-development of Directors and management development.
-The score result from assessment of the Board of Directors can be divided in 5 levels, score of 5 = Excellent, 4 = Good, 3 = Standard, 2 = Adequate, 1 = Severely needed improvement.
+The score result from assessment of the Board of Directors can be divided in

-• The evaluation of the Company's directors received the average score of 4.27 out of 5, which is considered to be in an Excellent level.
+5 levels, score of 5 = Excellent, 4 = Good, 3 = Standard, 2 = Adequate, 1 = Severely needed improvement.

-- The evaluation of the Audit Committee received the average score of 4.42 out of 5, which is considered to be in an Excellent level. - The evaluation of the Recruitment and Remuneration Committee received the average score of 4.62 out of 5, which is considered to be in an Excellent level. - The individual (self) evaluation of the directors received the average score of 4.36 out of 5, which is considered to be in an Excellent level. - The individual (self) evaluation of the Audit Committee received the average score of 3.84 out of 5, which is considered to be in an Excellent level. - The individual (self) evaluation of the Recruitment and Remuneration Committee received the average score of 4.59 out of 5, which is considered to be in an Good level. - The evaluation of the Managing Director received the average score of 4.06 out of 5, which is considered to be in an Good level.
+- The evaluation of the Company's directors received the average score of 4.14 out of 5, which is considered to be in a Good level. - The evaluation of the Audit Committee received the average score of 4.13 out of 5, which is considered to be in a Good level. - The evaluation of the Recruitment and Remuneration Committee received the average score of 4.46 out of 5, which is considered to be in an Excellent level. - The individual (self) evaluation of the directors received the average score of 4.23 out of 5, which is considered to be in an Excellent level. - The individual (self) evaluation of the Audit Committee received the average score of 3.71 out of 5, which is considered to be in a Good level. - The individual (self) evaluation of the Recruitment and Remuneration Committee received the average score of 3.94 out of 5, which is considered to be in a Good level. - The evaluation of the Managing Director received the average score of 3.55 out of 5, which is considered to be in a Good level.